kermitt2/delft/doc/sequence_labeling.md

 > python3 grobidTagger.py citation train_eval --architecture BidLSTM_CRF_FEATURES

 With the architectures having a feature channel, the categorial features (as generated by GROBID) will be automatically selected (typically the layout and lexical class features).
 The models not having a feature channel will only use the tokens as input (as the usual Deep Learning models for text).

-Similarly to the NER models, to use ELMo contextual embeddings, add the parameter `--use-ELMo`, e.g.:

-> python3 grobidTagger.py citation --use-ELMo train_eval

-Add the parameter `--use-BERT` to use BERT extracted features as contextual embeddings for the RNN architecture.

 Similarly to the NER models, for n-fold training (action `train_eval` only), specify the value of `n` with the parameter `--fold-count`, e.g.: